matthewalexwright/matthewalexwright.github.io/_posts/2026-09-18-microwave-heating-basics.md

 ---
 layout: post
-title: microwave heating of materials
+title: understanding microwave heating for materials synthesis
 date: 2026-09-18 10:00:00
 description: the dielectric terms, why they change with temperature, and how deep the wave gets
-tags: energy crystallography
+tags: energy
-categories: research
+categories: research, tools
 ---

 Why some materials couple to microwaves and others do not, and what that means for solid-state synthesis.
 The figures are live: drag the sliders in section 2 and watch the loss peak sweep past 2.45 GHz.
-Values are approximate, for teaching.
+Values are approximate, for demonstration.

 <div class="mwx">
 <style>